sebstier/ltw-befragung/content/home/welcome.md

 widget: hero  # See https://wowchemy.com/docs/page-builder/
 headless: true  # This file represents a page section.
 weight: 10  # Order that this section will appear.
-title: "Landtagswahlstudie 2021"
+title: "Wahlkampfstudie 2021"
 subtitle: ""
 hero_media: logos_website.png
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.
-  columns: '2'
+  columns: '1'
   image_size: contain
   image_position: right
 advanced: